 Health-conscious parents may be surprised to find out how often they are likely putting their children at risk.
 Even if you know enough to avoid the drive-through "happy" foods and sugary sweets, you could be unwittingly filling your grocery cart with highly processed foods that can adversely affect your child's health.
 Pretty much any food that is packaged, canned, frozen or altered from its original form can be considered processed.
 Unless your food has been recently picked and prepared, there's a high chance it harbors chemicals that could be potentially harmful to your child.

-John Foreyt, a spokesperson for the Baylor College of Medicine, estimates that 15 percent of all American children between the ages of 6 and 19, and 10 percent of those between 2 and 5, are overweight.
 The World Health Organization attributes the recent rise in childhood obesity to the popularity of high-calorie, low-nutrient processed foods.
 Children who regularly consume processed foods at restaurants may consume on average 126 calories more per day than kids eating more wholesome foods at home.
 This increase in caloric intake translates to roughly 13 pounds of added weight per year.
 Childhood obesity can lead to lifelong health problems, including high blood pressure, diabetes and heart disease.